AlexsLemonade/2020-july-training/workshop/posting-error-example.md

 Navigate to your particular workshop's training channel.

-If you wrote out our example question post in a text editor, it may have looked like this; where backticks will become code chunks in Slack:
+If you wrote out our example question post in a text editor, it may have looked like this; where backticks will become code chunks after we copy-paste it in Slack:

 <img src = "screenshots/text-editor.png" width = "500">